topranks/homerlabs/labs/filterlab/README.md

 3 containers are used in a very simple topology:

-- cRPD node to simualte the TATA internet router
+- cRPD node to simualte the TATA internet router (tata)
-- cRPD node to simulate the CLouDINfra edge node
+- cRPD node to simulate the CLouDINfra edge node (r1)
-- Linux node for any tests needed from 'inside' AS48635.
+- Linux node for any tests needed from 'inside' AS48635 (server1)

 ### Setup